openhie/facility-recon/docs/en/index.md

-# Facility Reconciliation Tool User Guide
+# Quick Start for the Facility Reconciliation Tool